ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

    * vendor-data
       A MIME formatted file containing the cloud config SSH authorization derived from the SSH keys that were provided when the instance is created and additional initialization information.

 4. In the */etc/cloud/cloud.cfg* file, verify that the `cloud_final_modules` section includes the `scripts-vendor` module and that it is enabled.
 By default, Red Hat Enterprise Linux and CentOS do not include the `scripts-vendor` module that is required to provision instances in the {{site.data.keyword.vpc_short}} infrastructure.
-You must enable the `scripts-vendor` module to provision a {{site.data.keyword.vpc_short}} virtual server instance with the Linux custom image.
+You must enable the `scripts-vendor` module to provision an {{site.data.keyword.vpc_short}} virtual server instance with the Linux custom image.

     For Red Hat Enterprise Linux images, the following packages are included as part of the base image by default and are required for cloud-init to run successfully: `subscription-manager`, `ethtool`, and `rpm`.
 In addition, make sure that these services are enabled: `cloud-init-local.service`, `cloud-init.service`, `cloud-config.service`, and `cloud-final.service`.
     {: note}